-The Abbotsford School District says it has successfully rehired all crossing guards, after a number of crossing guards expressed anxieties over contract changes
+The Abbotsford School District says it has successfully rehired all crossing guards, after a number of them expressed anxieties over contract changes.

 “A letter of understanding has been signed with Teamsters Local 31 adding this classification and relevant terms of employment.
 The Human Resources Department has hired all of the crossing guards who previously worked for Abbotsford Community Services,” the report reads.